microsoft/CNTK/bindings/python/examples/Notebooks/CNTK_102_FeedForward/CNTK_102_FeedForward.md

 ## Evaluation / Testing

-Now that we have trained the network.
-Lets evaluate the trained network on data that hasn't been used for training.
-This is often called \bf{testing}.
-Lets create some newdata set and evaluate the average error & loss on this set.
+Now that we have trained the network, let us evaluate the trained network on data that hasn't been used for training.
+This is often called **testing**.
+Let us create some new data set and evaluate the average error and loss on this set.
 This is done using `trainer.test_minibatch`.

 ```python